The 10 Best Picnic Baskets, According to Thousands of Reviews

 Though it's small, this picnic tote has everything you need for an idyllic picnic for two, with porcelain plates, stainless steel flatware, wine glasses, corkscrew, and coordinating napkins.
 At 8 inches high, 16 inches wide, and 12 inches deep, there's plenty of room for packing a whole picnic without being so big you can't easily carry it under your arm while you tote chairs, a blanket, or games.

-Best Wicker Picnic Basket: August Grove Picnic Basket
+Best Wicker Picnic Basket: Bee & Willow Picnic Basket With 4 Place Settings

 Wicker picnic baskets are the epitome of an old-fashioned picnic.
 Their style and function harken back to classic movie depictions of families flying kites in open fields.
 But you need not have a family or a kite to enjoy this classic picnic basket option.

-The August Grove Picnic Basket is on the smaller side, measuring just 17 inches wide, 9.5 inches deep, and 14 inches high.
+The Bee & Willow Picnic Basket With 4 Place Settings is an average basket size, measuring 18 inches wide, 8.5 inches deep, and 13 inches high.
 It's enough room for some sandwiches, snacks, and a few drinks, which makes it great for those last-minute weekend picnics.

-The wicker color is a warm, honey brown, so when it's not in use toting your lunch, you could use it to stash magazines or baking gear.
-It also features faux leather straps across the lid for holding the lid in place.
-At just three pounds, it's light enough that adding all the elements of a picnic won't make it too heavy for you or even your kids to carry.
+The wicker color is a warm, honey brown, with an interior fabric lining in a cream color with a brown ticking stripe.
+It also features faux leather straps across the plates and other picnic pieces for holding everything in place, and it has an insulated section you can use to keep food and beverages chilled.
+At just 6.5 pounds, it's light enough that adding all the elements of a picnic won't make it too heavy for you or even your kids to carry.

-Best Wooden Picnic Basket: Crate & Barrel Outfitted Wooden Picnic Basket
+Best Wooden Picnic Basket: West Elm Wood Top Picnic Basket

-For years, the classic Longaberger picnic baskets were the go-to for a beautiful wooden picnic baskets, but now, many companies make wooden baskets that rival the iconic brand.
-Take for example this Outfitted Wooden Picnic Basket from Crate & Barrel.
+For years, the classic Longaberger picnic baskets were the go-to for beautiful wooden picnic baskets, but now, many companies make wooden baskets that rival the iconic brand at a much better price point.
+Take for example this Wood Top Picnic Basket from West Elm.
 The chunky basketweave makes it sturdy and stable for lots of use.
 Inside, a fabric lining will keep wraps, bottles, and bags from rolling, sliding, or even tearing.

 Best Insulated Picnic Basket: Picnic at Ascot Original Insulated Picnic Cooler